yairniz-sa/javascript/README.md

   - **Note:** IE8 and below exhibit some quirks with named function expressions.
 See [http://kangax.github.io/nfe/](http://kangax.github.io/nfe/) for more info.

-  - If your file exports a single class, your filename should be exactly the name of the class.
     ```javascript
     // file contents
     class CheckBox {